ZacheryCalahan/OppoT2/oppot2-docs/docs/cpu/conventions.md

 This CPU has been designed to used in various different ways, but the conventions will allow developers to keep track of the CPU state.

-# Registers
+## Registers

 The registers are of a similar design to the RISC-V processor, but are organized differently.
 The names of the registers should be used to refer to a register within the assembler, but the assembler can also accept the register's integer representation.

 The registers that the CPU keeps track of are in two different groups, the general purpose registers and the special registers.

-## General Purpose Registers
+### General Purpose Registers

 These registers can be used in any instruction that handles registers specifically.
 Each register's use is only by convention, and other than `r0` are not handled by the CPU in any special way.

-??? warning "<b>Warning</b>: Using Integers for Registers"
+!!! warning "Register Safety"

     A developer can write a return address of a subroutine to the stack pointer without issue from the CPU if that is <i>really</i> what the developer wants.
-It is heavily recommended that a user uses the register names.
+It is heavily recommended that a user uses the register names to avoid such bugs.

 | Register Integer | Register Name           | Usage                | Saved by calle- |
 | ---------------- | ----------------------- | -------------------- | --------------- |